 But in the meantime home prices in my hometown had doubled!
 Sure, they went from 100k to 200k and not 500k to 1 million like in California, but because I kept thinking I would move away in the back of my mind I kept avoiding purchasing a home and “settling in”.

 But how did they double in a matter of a few years?
-I look up the inflation rate and it says it was never more than 2.1% this entire time period.
+I looked up the inflation rate and it says it was never more than 2.1% this entire time period.
 What gives?

 Why is rent so high?
 Why are home prices so high?
-What the hell?
+What gives?

 This really started to bother me so I went down a rabbit hole learning about macro economics and what has been going on lately.